RichardDooling/ArtBizLaw/Celebrity_Publicity/Celebrity_Publicity.md

 #### Right of Publicity

 [Carson claims that the toilet company's use of the phrase "Here's Johnny" violates the common law right of privacy and right of publicity.
 The confusion in this area of the law requires a brief analysis of the relationship between these two rights.
 Michigan law, which governs these claims, has not yet clearly addressed the right of publicity.
 But the general recognition of the right &hellip; suggests to us that the Michigan courts would adopt the right.
-Michigan has recognized a right of privacy.] [*Beaumont v.
-Brown,* (MI 1977)](http://scholar.google.com/scholar_case?case=14920951584418126067).
+Michigan has recognized a right of privacy.]

 [In an influential article][prosser],
 Dean Prosser delineated four distinct types of the right of privacy: